#464: Seeing code flows and generating tests with Kolo Transcript

 32:21 We were surprised how far we could get with just rules.

-32:24 The benefit we have is that we kind of have this like full-sized SimplePoll Django code
+32:24 The benefit we have is that we kind of have this like full-sized SimplePol Django code base to play around with.

-32:35 There's a bunch of tweaks we like had to make to, as soon as I guess you work in kind of
+32:36 There's a bunch of tweaks we like had to make to as soon as I guess you work in kind of like outside of a demo example.

-32:40 like outside of a demo example, you want like time mocking and HTTP mocking and you want
+32:42 You want like time mocking and HTTP mocking and you want to use your like factory boy factories.

-32:53 But yeah, it like, it actually works now.
+32:53 But yeah, it like it actually works now.

 32:55 I gave a talk at DjangoCon Europe last year.

-32:58 It's kind of like a bit of a wow moment in the audience where, yeah, you just click
+32:58 It's kind of like a bit of a wow moment in the audience where, yeah, you just click generate test and it generates you like a hundred line integration test and the test actually passes.

-33:07 So that was like, people started, just started clapping, which was a great feeling.
+33:07 So that was like people started just started clapping, which was a great feeling.

-33:11 I'm still a bit surprised that it works on it, but yeah, no LLM at all.
+33:11 I'm still a bit surprised that it works on it.

 33:15 I do think like LLMs could probably make these tests like even better.

-33:19 Or you know how I was saying a second ago, like in three months we could go take a code
+33:19 Or you know how I was saying a second ago, like in three months, we could go take a code base from like zero test coverage to maybe like 60%, 80%.

-33:28 I imagine if we made use of LLMs that would help make that happen.
+33:28 I imagine if we made use of LLMs, that would help make that happen.

 33:33 Yeah.